+\emph{TransMix~\cite{transmix}} employs Vision Transformers (ViTs)~\cite{vits} to identify attentive regions taken from the random image in CutMix generated image.
+These attentive regions are used to update labels ($\lambda$ in Eq.~\ref{cutmix_eq}) based on the information present in the output image.

+\emph{TokenMix~\cite{tokenmix}} splits the mask into multiple patches, where patches are on and off at distributed locations instead of one large rectangular region, as in CutMix.
+The labels are updated according to the attentive regions CutMix in the output image.

-\subsubsection{Cut and Mix for Object Detection}
+\subsection{Cut and Mix for Object Detection}

-This section discusses cut and mix approaches specifically designed for object detection.
+This section discusses Cut and Mix approaches specifically designed for object detection.

-\subsubsubsection{Visual Context Augmentation} This augmentation strategy \cite{VCAugment1} learns to place object instances at an image location depending on the surrounding context.
+\emph{Visual Context Augmentation~\cite{VCAugment1}.} This augmentation strategy learns to place object instances at an image location depending on the surrounding context.
 A neural network is trained for this purpose.
 The training data is prepared to generate a context image with the masked-out object inside it.
 From an image, 200 context sub-images are generated surrounding the blacked-out bounding box.
 The neural network learns to predict the category (object or background) in masked pixels.
-During testing, the context network performs the identification of plausible object bounding boxes.
+During testing, the context network identifies plausible object bounding boxes.
 The object instances are placed inside the selected boxes to generate a new training image.
-These newly created images are used as training data for the other network, for example, object detectors. \subsubsubsection{Cut, Paste and Learn} This simple approach \cite{cutpasteandlearn} generates new data by extracting object instances and pasting them on randomly selected background images.
-Instances are blended with various blending approaches, for example, gaussian blurring and poison blending, to reduce pixel artifacts around the augmented object boundaries.
+These newly created images are used as training data for the other network, for example, object detectors.

+\emph{Cut, Paste and Learn ~\cite{cutpasteandlearn}.} This simple approach generates new data by extracting object instances and pasting them on randomly selected background images.
+Instances are blended with various blending approaches, for example, Gaussian blurring and Poison blending, to reduce pixel artifacts around the augmented object boundaries.
 Added instances are also rotated, occluded, and truncated to make the learning algorithm robust.
 This simple data mixing approach improves object detection performance.